encode/django-rest-framework/docs/api-guide/viewsets.md

 # Custom ViewSet base classes

-Any standard `View` class can be turned into a `ViewSet` class by mixing in `ViewSetMixin`.
-You can use this to define your own base classes.
+You may need to provide custom `ViewSet` classes that do not have the full set of `ModelViewSet` actions, or that customize the behavior in some other way.

 ## Example

-For example, we can create a base viewset class that provides `retrieve`, `update` and `list` operations:
+To create a base viewset class that provides `create`, `list` and `retrieve` operations, inherit from `GenericViewSet`, and mixin the required actions:

-    class RetrieveUpdateListViewSet(mixins.RetrieveModelMixin,
+    class CreateListRetrieveViewSet(mixins.CreateMixin,
-                                    mixins.UpdateModelMixin,
+                                    mixins.ListMixin,
-                                    mixins.ListModelMixin,
+                                    mixins.RetrieveMixin,
-                                    viewsets.ViewSetMixin,
+                                    viewsets.GenericViewSet):
-                                    generics.GenericAPIView):
+        pass

         """
         A viewset that provides `retrieve`, `update`, and `list` actions.